jjoeldaniel/Avalon/README.md

  ### **1) What is the command list?**

-   Use `/help` to be DM'd the complete commands list.
+   Use `/help` for the complete commands list.

  ### **2) What functions does PawBot provide?**